gdsec-test/dcu-validator/README.md

 It is recommended that you clone this project into a pyvirtualenv or equivalent virtual enviornment.

 ## Installing Dependencies
-You can install the required private dependencies via:
+You can install the required private dependencies for each component via:
 ```
 pip install -r private_pips.txt
 ```